 # 2 – Greatest Story Ever Told

 Ace might be a Bob Weir solo recording, but it wasn’t like the Grateful Dead were giving the day off.
-Their presence as a ‘backing band’ is felt on pretty much every song, and the album’s none the worse for it.
-On “Greatest Story Ever Told,” though, it’s not the Dead that give the song its power, it’s New Riders’ bassist Dave Torbert, whose raw bassline nudges things along nicely, and keyboardist Keith Godchaux, who trots out the kind of career-defining performance that could give Jerry Lee Lewis a run for his money.
+Their presence as a ‘backing band’ is felt on almost every song, and the album’s none the worse for it.
+On “Greatest Story Ever Told,” though, it’s not the Dead that gives the song its power; it’s New Riders’ bassist Dave Torbert, whose raw bassline nudges things along nicely, and keyboardist Keith Godchaux, who trots out the kind of career-defining performance that could give Jerry Lee Lewis a run for his money.